turnbasedgames/docs/docs/backend.md

 A JSON object provided to you that contains information about the current board game state.

-# joinable
+#### joinable: *boolean*

-**boolean** Initially true, can be modified.
+Initially true, can be modified.

-Marks the game as either joinable or unjoinable.
 If true, new users will be able to join this game instance.
 If false, this game instance will not be included in the matchmaking queue and new players will be blocked from joining a private room with this game instance.

-# finished
+#### finished: *boolean*

-**boolean** Initially false, can be modified.
+Initially false, can be modified.

-Marks the game as finished or in-progress.
-If true, the game is unjoinable, no new changes can be made to the board game state, and the game instance will show in the "Played Games" list for all present players.
-If false, the game will show in the "Active Games" list for all present players.
+If true, no new changes can be made to the board game state and the game instance will show in the "Played Games" list for all present players.
+If false, the game will show in the "Active Games" list for players.

-# players
+#### players: *[ string ]*

-**[string]** Initially empty, cannot be modified.
+Initially empty, cannot be modified.

+A list of the IDs of all the players in the game.
 Will update as players join and leave the game instance.

-A list of the playerIds of all the players in the game.

-# version
+#### version: *int*

-**int** Initially 0, cannot be modified.
+Initially 0, cannot be modified.

-The current version of the board game state - is incremented with every change.
+The current version of the board game state.
+Incremented with every change.
 Is used to keep all players in sync with the current board game state.

-# state
+#### state: *JSON object*

-**object** Initially empty, can be modified to any configuration.
+Initially empty, can be modified to any configuration.

-The board game state of your specific game - can hold any information, and is only used internally in your game logic.
+Can hold any valid JSON object and is only used internally in your game logic.

 ### BoardGameResult